Texas Juvenile Justice Department: Funding

 TJJD gets its funding from the Texas Legislature in grant form.
-TJJD got its funds through the State Financial Assistance Contract that encompasses grants to each of the 165 local juvenile departments.
+TJJD got its funds through the State Financial Assistance Contract that encompasses grants to each of the 164 local juvenile probation departments.
 Most of the funding comes from the local county government.
 The TJJD grants goes toward operating juvenile probation departments, juvenile detention and correctional facilities and providing basic and special services to children in the juvenile probation system.
-According to the TJJD website, "In fiscal year, 2012 county funding accounted for approximately 72% of total juvenile probation funding while state and federal funding accounted for approximately 28%".
+According to the TJJD's State of Juvenile Probation Activity in Texas report for calendar year 2024, county commissioners' courts contributed approximately 73% of total juvenile probation funding in fiscal year 2024, while state funds channeled primarily through TJJD accounted for the remaining 27%.
 In fiscal year, 2014:

 Border Project got a contract for $100,000.00.
 Commitment Reduction Program got a contract for $19,883,584.00.
 Family Preservation got a contract for $2,243,007.66.
-Harris County Leadership Academy got a contract for $1,000,000.00.
+The Harris County Leadership Academy receives $1 million each fiscal year, as directed by rider in the Texas General Appropriations Act.
+The program provides a residential, cognitive-based intervention for male juveniles to redirect behavior and support their transition back to their families and communities.
 IV-E Contracts got a contract for $1,253,620.54.
 JJAEP Start-up Operations got a contract for $3,718,896.00.
 Mental Health got a contract for $12,783,403.29.
 Special Needs Diversionary got a contract for $1,974,034.00.
 State Aid got a contract for $108,337,312.00.
 Total Fiscal Year 2014 Contracts got a contract for $151,586,485.49.
+For fiscal years 2026 and 2027, the Texas Legislature authorized $167.1 million annually in State Aid Formula Funding (SAFF) for local juvenile probation departments, an increase of $4.1 million per year over the previous two-year appropriation cycle.
+The SAFF is distributed across five component grant categories mandated by the Texas General Appropriations Act: Basic Probation Supervision, Community Programs, Pre/Post Adjudication placements, Commitment Diversion, and Mental Health Services.
 Truancy Prevention got a contract for $292,628.00.